-Mike Davis is the founder of DIY Executor and is trying to disrupt the estate administration industry with the help of technology.
+Mike Davis is the founder of My Probate Partner and is trying to disrupt the estate administration industry with the help of technology.
 Having spent over a decade in hospitality, doing everything from washing pots to running multi-million-pound restaurants, and another 4.5 years auditing solicitors in charge of winding up estates, Mike has learned a lot about running his own “DeathTech” company.

 Tell us a bit about what your startup does?

-With DIY Executor, we want to be the one-stop-shop for post-death advice and assistance for people in their time of need.
+With My Probate Partner, we want to be the one-stop-shop for post-death advice and assistance for people in their time of need.
 We're starting off by focusing on making software to help people who have to wind up someone's estate and are looking to do so in a way that suits them.

 What was the inspiration behind your startup?